analytiq-hub/sigagent.github.io/machine_learning/_posts/2021-01-22-reinforce.md

 ## Reinforcement Learning as a MDP

-The state $$s_t$$ and action $$a_t$$ are, in practice, measured stochastically.
-State can only be estimated up to a measurement error.
-Actions can have error effects also.
+The state $$s_t$$ is, in practice, can only be estimated up to a measurement error.
+States, are, thus, measured stochastically:

 $$
 \begin{equation}